pwnageco/milagro-mfa-server/README.md

 The initial configuration allows the Demo RPA and the Milagro MFA Services to be access from any machine on the local network.
 Further details about configuration options might be found in the [Documentation](http://docs.miracl.com/m-pin-core-configuration).

+Note that there are default config files in each directory, so the following configuring steps can be skipped and move directly to part 3.
 #### Configuring the D-TA

 The source includes a "default" D-TA configuration file that should serve as a template for the actual one.
 To configure the D-TA perform the following steps:<br/>